m2b3/gesturecap_mapping/mapping/readme_for_max_patch/Max_patch.md

 # CV-Drums: Computer Vision Based Air Drum Simulator
-** Status: This project is currently ongoing and under active development **
+** Status: This project is currently ongoing and have not been developed  **